Midge Purce

-Margaret Melinda Williams-Purce (born September 18, 1995) is an American soccer player who plays as a forward for NJ/NY Gotham FC in the National Women's Soccer League (NWSL).
+Margaret Melinda "Midge" Williams-Purce (born September 18, 1995) is an American soccer player who plays as a forward for Gotham FC of the National Women's Soccer League (NWSL) and the United States national team.
 She previously played for Portland Thorns FC and the Boston Breakers.
+The Most Valuable Player of Gotham's 2023 NWSL Championship, she is known for her strength on the ball and her willingness to defend from the attack.

+She was first selected to play for the United States at the under-17 level, appearing at the 2012 FIFA U-17 Women's World Cup and the 2014 FIFA U-20 Women's World Cup.
+She made her first appearance for the senior national team in 2019, following a strong season with the Thorns.

 She played college soccer at Harvard University.

-In 2020, she was elected to a seat on the Board of Overseers of Harvard University with the support of Harvard Forward, an alumni climate activism group.
+In 2022, she was elected to a six-year term on the Board of Overseers of Harvard University with the support of Harvard Forward, an alumni climate activism group.
+She is an outspoken advocate for equal pay and is a co-founder and board member of the Black Women's Players Collective.

 Early life

-Margaret Purce, nicknamed Midge, is the daughter of James Purce, and has an older brother, JP Purce.
+Purce is the daughter of James Purce, and has an older brother, JP Purce.
 She began playing soccer as a child, following in the footsteps of her brother.
 She attended Our Lady of Good Counsel Catholic High School in Olney, Maryland, near her hometown of Silver Spring, Maryland where she was named Maryland Gatorade Player of the Year in 2012 and an NSCAA All-American in 2010 and 2011.

 College career

-Harvard Crimson, 2013–2016

-Purce scored 42 goals in 69 appearances with the Harvard University women's soccer team, and was named Ivy League Player of the Year twice, in 2015 and 2016, and a first-team NSCAA All-American in 2016.
-She majored in psychology at Harvard in pursuit of a future law career.
+Purce scored 42 goals in 69 appearances with the Harvard Crimson women's soccer team.
+She was named Ivy League Player of the Year in both 2015 and 2016 and a first-team NSCAA All-American in 2016.
+She majored in psychology at Harvard in pursuit of a career in law.